AbdulWahabXVI/Student-Stress-Detector/README.md

-# Multimodal Student Stress Detection System
+# Student Stress Detection System

-This repository contains a **Multimodal Student Stress Detection System** that combines real-time facial emotion recognition (pictorial data) with an interactive survey (tabular data) to predict stress levels.
+This repository contains a **Student Stress Detection System** that combines real-time facial emotion recognition (pictorial data) with an interactive survey (tabular data) to predict stress levels.
 It supports both a local command-line interface with a CV2 camera window and a full-featured modern web application interface.

 ## 🚀 Features